SunnyTseng/Birds-Canada-ARU-data-on-BirdNET/README.md

 ## Output

-- All the BirdNET output files can be found [HERE](./data/cleaned), and the processing schedule section includes details for individual ARU sites.
 - One excel file was produced for each site, each ARU, with the following naming rule: `site_location_aruid_type.csv`
 - Each row of the data frame represents single BirdNET detection